The virus and the illness

 Updated: 5/13/2020 11:23:30 AMOpen in new tab

 For how long will I be ill with COVID-19?

-Most people with mild symptoms of infection (fever and a cough) get well after about two weeks but it can take significantly longer to recover after having been severely ill.
+Most people with mild symptoms of infection (fever and a cough) get well after about two weeks but it can take significantly longer, weeks or months, to fully recover after having been severely ill.